Hon. Winifred Roper1

 George Gough-Calthorpe, 3rd Baron Calthorpe1

-George Gough-Calthorpe, 3rd Baron Calthorpe was born on 22 June 1787.1 He was the son of Henry Gough-Calthorpe, 1st Baron Calthorpe and Frances Carpenter.1 He died in September 1851 at age 64 at Lyon, France, unmarried.1 His will was probated in December 1851.2
+George Gough-Calthorpe, 3rd Baron Calthorpe was born on 22 June 1787.1 He was the son of Henry Gough-Calthorpe, 1st Baron Calthorpe and Frances Carpenter.1 He died on 27 September 1851 at age 64 at Lyon, FranceG, unmarried.1 His will was proven (by probate) in December 1851.2

 Green described him in 1822 as being 'of mean aspect, ridiculously egotisical, self sufficient, and manifestly a trimmer.2'